nosainwe/computer-vision-projects/3d-bbox-ar-pku/README.md

 ## 📦 Dataset

-This project uses the Kaggle competition data:
+This project uses a dataset from kaggle:
 - **Peking University/Baidu - Autonomous Driving**

 You’ll need: